 Is glycerin vegan?

 Yes!
-Although there is glycerin that is derived from animal fats, the glycerin we use is entirely plant based!
-And remember, all Fleur & Bee products are 100% vegan, natural, and cruelty free!
+Although there is glycerin that is derived from animal fats, the glycerin we use is entirely plant based.
+And remember, all Fleur & Bee products are 100% vegan, clean, and cruelty free.

 Is glycerin safe for skin?

-Yes, glycerin is completely safe for skin!
-Just remember, though, that it’s best to dilute your glycerin with some other product like rosewater or vitamin E to prevent irritation.
+Yes, glycerin is completely safe for skin.
+Just remember that when using it in DIY skincare, it’s best to dilute pure glycerin with other ingredients or products, like rosewater or vitamin E, to prevent irritation.